College football scores: Top 25 rankings schedule, results for Week 4 | NCAA.com

-We're into Week 4 of the college football season.
-There are two Top 25 teams in action on Friday, Sept.
-20: No. 10 Utah and No. 20 Boise State.
-Find this week's Top 25 scores and schedule below.
+Two Week 4 Top 25 teams are playing on Friday, Sept.
+20. Check out this week's Top 25 scores and schedule below.

-Clemson is again No. 1 in the AP Poll.
-No. 3 Georgia plays No. 7 Notre Dame in Week 4's biggest game.
-No. 8 Auburn visits No. 17 Texas A&M and No. 11 Michigan plays at No. 13 Wisconsin in two more important games.
+Tonight, No. 10 Utah plays at Southern California and No. 20 Boise State is at home against Air Force.

 College football rankings: Week 4 Top 25 scores, schedule